Holocaust Museum digitizing letters from Anne Frank's father

 "Otto Frank never had to publish that diary.
 As a parent in mourning, he could have kept this to himself," she said.
 "But he gave it as a gift to humanity because he saw that it spoke to something bigger.
 He took that charge, and ran with it for the rest of his life."

 The museum will digitize and eventually make Cooper's collection available online.
-It totals 84 letters, including his correspondence with Gies and others who aided the Frank family during the war, and a number of modest family keepsakes.
+It totals more than 80 letters, including his correspondence with Gies and others who aided the Frank family during the war, and a number of modest family keepsakes.
 Those include Otto Frank's coin purse and a photo of Anne.